umd-lib/ipmanager-django/README.md

 the XML format used by the original application to a more modern JSON implementation.

-In 2025, it is being reimplemented again, this time using Python and the Django framework.
+In 2025 and 2026, it is being reimplemented again, this time using Python and the Django framework.

 ## License